boevski/hugo/README.md

 ## elink.html

 This shortcode allows you to link pages using a unique ID.
+It looks for the location of the target page and builds up the page path for you.
 This way, you get a working link wherever and whenever you move the linking file or the target file.

-In addition, the link automatically pulls the name of the target resource:
+In addition, the shortcode can automatically pull the name of the target resource:

 * If the target is a page, it uses the page Title as the link text.
 * If the target is a heading (on the same or another page), it uses the heading text as the link text.

+If you don't want the automatic link text, you can specify your own.

 ### Usage

-First, set a unique ID in your page metadata, under `params`.
+First, set a unique ID in the metadata of the page you are targeting, under `params`.
 Create `params` if you don't have it:

 ```
 ---